danwhitston/benefits-modeller/LANGUAGE_DERIVATION.md

 ### Maximum: max() - not implemented

 As discussed earlier, `max(a, b)` would be needed to set a zero lower bound on subtraction if we didn't use zero-bounded subtraction.
 There don't appear to be any other uses in the present model, so there is no need to implement this operator at present.

+## Discussion points

+### Distinguishing eligibility and amount

+One cause of uncertainty is that, for some calculations, it is unclear how best to communicate either (i) the amount of a benefit, or (ii) that the claimant is not eligible for the benefit in question.
+The options seem to be:

+* If we use two variables, e.g. ucEligible and ucAmount, then it would be possible to represent impossible combinations, for example ucEligible = false and ucAmount = £300.
+* If we use a combined variable, returning either the value or false, we could get meaningless calculations like `false - 50`.
+* If we treat ucAmount = £0 as meaning that a claimant is not eligible for UC, then we could theoretically find a failure mode where someone is eligible but their eligible amount is £0, and a further piece of logic that relies on eligibility status incorrectly assumes ineligibility.

+The simplest way around this is to take care to follow the actual benefit logic when defining eligibility and amount of benefit.
+Where the two are calculated differently, such that a claimant could be eligible but for £0, we should define two separate functions, as per ucEligible and ucAmount.
+Where ineligibility is determined by a £0 amount, we can choose from just using ucAmount, or define ucEligible = (ucAmount == £0).
+It should never be possible for the definitions to be so misaligned that ucEligible is false but ucAmount is non-zero.

+### Dealing with multiple instances of an 'object'

+Another issue with the current language is that it doesn't support arrays.
+From personal experience, the author is aware that eligibility under the benefit rules at a point in time can be accurately modelled without use of arrays.
+However, it requires a significantly more complicated set of rules, with a substantial amount of duplication, and imposes an upper bound on collections that are not explicitly bounded, such as number of children, number of residents in a household, number of jobs being worked by each resident, and so on.

+Additionally to this, Z3Py is

+### Extending the language to use SMT solver capabilities

+Looking at what can be done in the target language that Ben is being converted into, Z3Py, there are several future language possibilities that could make use of Z3's modelling and solving capabilities.

+#### Algebraic datatypes

+The Z3 expressions that are formed by recursing through a parsed Ben expression tree are already examples of abstract syntax trees (ASTs).
+Per Hong (2020a), it's also possible to define arbitrarily complex, recursive data structures that can be used for storage.

+Within the same variable, it may therefore be possible to store both eligibility (a Boolean) and/or a value which is only present if eligibility is true, and which could be e.g. Integer, Money, Date or some other calculated value.
+This would require further investigation, but could provide a solution to the 'problem' of calculations being available despite being inapplicable to a person's situation.

+It could also provide a way of collating an arbitrary set of contributory elements into a single record for e.g. a person, without having to enumerate each element individually at all times in the logic of the language.
+The entire set of benefits could in theory be modelled in this way.

+#### List comprehensions

+Not exactly a Z3 capability, but per Hong (2020b), it's possible to use standard Python list comprehensions to generate an arbitrary number of Z3 variables, which can be stored in a Python list and have Z3 functions or expressions applied to them.
+This or any Python looping at the level of the runner script could be used to instantiate an arbitrary number of children or residents in a household, without having to explore Z3 array representation.

+#### Arrays

+Z3 arrays could be used for large collections of values.
+As Hong (2020a) says, arrays 'should not be used to model small finite collections of values.
+It is usually much more efficient to create different variables using list comprehensions'.
+There are elements to the benefit rules which depend on large numbers of key-value lookups.
+These are primarily geographical lookups, such as the Local Housing Allowance rate for a property or the Council Tax rate for a property.
+While these could be modelled within the system, it would probably make sense to place them outside and introduce them via defined input values - there does not seem to be much modelling value to working backward from a required value for either of these to

+#### Quantifiers

+Per Hong (2020a), Z3Py can handle quantifiers such as Exists and ForAll, although support for theorem proving is more limited.
+On a simple level, these could be added to Ben to express propositions or rules about arrays of values.